sciZer0/7/v/README.md

 The word's top universities like Stanford, Harvard or Oxford might buy earlier Bitcoin tokens as NFTs — along with their purchase of other NFTs  — to prove their status: their domination and superiority in understanding innovations.

-As for literally transferring value, the Bitcoin token might have a better life only as a native, wrapped token on an advanced blockchain — bridged, of course, through a native trustless bridge.

-Specifically, the Vote blockchain would be good for this as a revolutionary, advanced blockchain.

-This Bitcoin token might be really-fungible, really-fast, without those flaws and with all the fundamental problems solved.

 To Bitcoin maximalists